uio-cees/hpc/reports/CEES_bioinformatics_yearly_report_2016.md

 Atlantic cod in 2009, CEES has invested in its own hardware for computation.
 These servers are hosted and maintained by the HPC group of USIT.
-In 2015, using combined funds from the Norwegian Sequencing Centre, the Aqua Genome project as well as a generous contribution from the Faculty of Mathematics and Natural Sciences, we completely renewed the self-owned servers, which means that from this year, the following computational infrastructure were available to CEES researchers:
+In 2015, using combined funds from the Norwegian Sequencing Centre, the Aqua Genome project as well as a generous contribution from the Faculty of Mathematics and Natural Sciences, we completely renewed the self-owned servers, which means that from that year, the following computational infrastructure were available to CEES researchers:

 -   three high-memory servers with 32 CPUs and 1.5 Terabyte of RAM, and 64 TB local disk space each (‘cod5’, 'cod6', and ‘cod7’, bought in 2015)
 -   a more modest server for the genome browser, see below